U.S. Is About To Reinstate Iran Sanctions. Here's What That Means

 Seen in broad strokes, the announcement Friday comes as no surprise.

-Since May, when President Trump vowed to unilaterally pull the U.S. out of the Joint Comprehensive Plan of Action, his administration has telegraphed its intentions to restore the sanctions that had been lifted as part of the seven-country pact.
+Since May, when President Trump vowed to unilaterally pull the U.S. out of the Joint Comprehensive Plan of Action, his administration has telegraphed its intentions to restore the sanctions that had been lifted as part of the pact.
 The administration already leveled one major round of sanctions in August; now, it is restoring the complete set of sanctions — and even adding hundreds of names to the list, according to Treasury Secretary Steven Mnuchin.

 "The Treasury Department will add more than 700 names to our list of blocked entities," said Mnuchin, who joined Pompeo on Friday's conference call with reporters.
-"This includes hundreds of targets previously granted sanctions relief under under the JCPOA, as well as well as more than 300 new designations.
+"This includes hundreds of targets previously granted sanctions relief under under the JCPOA, as well as more than 300 new designations.
 This is substantially more than we ever have previously done."

 That said, the Trump administration plans to grant temporary exceptions to eight yet-to-be-named "jurisdictions," which Pompeo says will get six-month waivers from U.S. penalties while they "wind down" their oil business with Iran.

-With the snap-back just days away, the Trump administration announcement offers an opportunity to step back, understand the context — and answer a few important questions lingering around the move:
+With the snapback just days away, the Trump administration announcement offers an opportunity to step back, understand the context — and answer a few important questions lingering around the move:

 What specifically is taking effect Monday?